Meet the Coaches

 Assistant Coach

-- 2021-2022.
+• 2021-2022.
 Finished 1st in Conference.
 Region 10 and South Atlantic District A Champions three years in a row.
 Finished with a record of 33-3 (21-1).
 Finished 2nd in the national ranking, received the 2 seed in the national tournament and finished as the National Tournament Runner-ups in back-to-back seasons.

-Finished 2nd in the national ranking, received the 1 seed in the national tournament and finished as the National Tournament Runner-ups. - 2019-2020 season.
+• 2019-2020 season.
 Finished 1st in the conference.
 Region 10 and South Atlantic District A Champions.
 Finished with a record of 31-1 (21-1).
 Finished 3rd in the national rankings and received a 7 seed in the national tournament (canceled due to the coronavirus).

-- 2018-2019 season.
+• 2018-2019 season.
 Finished 6th in the conference with a record of 18-12 (10-10) in the program’s first NJCAA D2 season.

-Prior to joining the Storm, Coach Allen was an assistant coach at Legacy Early College in Greenville S.C. under head coach and athletic director B.J.
-Jackson.
-While at Legacy, he was the residential coach and helped the team to a 27-9 record while playing a national schedule.
-He began coaching on the AAU circuit in 2011 with Mid-State Magic.
 He coached various teams and players ranging from ages 11 to 17 before becoming the head JV coach at Northern Guilford High School in 2013-2014.
 While at Northern, he led the JV team to a 15-8 record and a second-place finish in the conference.
 He spent the following season at High Point Central High School where he was the head JV boys coach and assistant varsity coach under Patrick Battle.
 During his year at High Point Central, his JV boys team finished third in the conference with a 13-10 record.
 Coach Allen left High Point Central to attend Graduate School at West Virginia University.
-While at WVU he worked towards a master’s degree in athletic coaching education and was a graduate teaching assistant for the college of physical activity and sports sciences.
-He taught beginner and intermediate basketball activity courses along with badminton and flag football.
-Coach Allen also worked with the WVU men’s club basketball team in a skill/player development capacity.

-After a year of graduate school at WVU, Coach Allen accepted a Job with 22ft basketball Academy in the summer of 2017.
+After a year of graduate school at WVU, Coach Allen accepted a Job with 22ft Basketball Academy in the summer of 2017.
 While at 22ft he was a head coach of the high school developmental team and head coach to one post-grad team while assisting with the other post-grad.
-Coach Allen is a 2014 Graduate of UNCG where he received a B.S. in kinesiology with an emphasis is physical education and health education.
-He joined the United States Marine Corps in 2007 after his graduation from Southern Alamance High School.
+Coach Allen is a 2014 Graduate of UNCG where he received a B.S. in kinesiology with an emphasis in physical education and health education.
+He joined the United States Marine Corps in 2007 after he graduated from Southern Alamance High School.
 He spent six years in the USMC and USMC Reserves.
+Coach Allen is from Graham N.C

 Assistant Coach